2018 Revised Common Rule

 Even when continuing review is not required, investigators remain responsible for updating the IRB about adverse events and other unanticipated problems, seeking IRB approval for changes to personnel, protocol amendments, recruitment materials, etc., and informing the IRB when the research is complete.

 There are also new requirements for additional consent elements related to the use of de-identified information, the use of biospecimens, potential for commercial profit and return of clinically-relevant results.
 KUMC consent form templates will be updated to reflect these new elements.
-The KUMC IRB will be applying these changes to all federally-funded/supported studies and to other studies involving greater than minimal risk.
+The KUMC IRB will be applying these consent form changes to all federally-funded/supported studies and to any study that involves greater than minimal risk.

 The 2018 regulations require that certain clinical trial consent forms be posted on a government website.
 This requirement applies to studies that are conducted or supported by a federal agency.
 The posting must occur no more than 60 days after the last study visit by any subject.
 The specific government website has not yet been named.